OUTSIDE THE BOX || APRIL 2026

 We’ve seen Danika grow so much since she first joined us as a trainee at the beginning of last year.
 We’re really excited to see what lies ahead for her and to keep supporting her on this journey.

-What does neuro-affirming mean in a workplace?
+What is does neuro-affirming mean in a workplace?

 A neuro-affirming approach means recognising that different brains work in different ways, and that these differences are a normal part of human diversity.

-Rather than focusing on “fixing” individuals, it focuses on creating environments where people can do their best work.
+Rather than focusing on “fixing” people, it focuses on creating environments where people can do their best work.
 In practice, this means asking what support, structure, or flexibility might help someone succeed, rather than assuming they are not trying hard enough.

 Employer tips: